DimaEnotoff/FriendlyCLP/Readme.md

 - ConsoleExample
 - TelegramBotExample

-**CommandSetExample** is a command set that is specially made to show most **Friendly CLP** features.
+**CommandSetExample** is a command set specially made to show the most **Friendly CLP** features.

-**ConsoleExample** is a simple console application that allows to interact with the command set example.
+**ConsoleExample** is a simple console application that allows one to interact with the command set example.

 **TelegramBotExample** connects the command set example to a Telegram bot with the help of the _Telegram.Bot_ library.
-In order to run this example API key from the BotFather is needed.
+To run this example API key from the BotFather is needed.

 Enjoy!
 :raccoon: